Rishiraj1308/CABZI/docs/PORTFOLIO_GUIDE.md

 ### 🚖 Path Ecosystem (Ride-Hailing)
 *   **Real-time Ride Booking:** A full-featured booking flow for riders, including location search, fare estimation for multiple vehicle types, and live partner tracking on an interactive map.
-*   **0% Commission Model:** The core business logic is built around a subscription model for partners, with a full-fledged "Cabzi Bank" wallet for instant fare credits.
+*   **0% Commission Model:** The core business logic is built around a subscription model for partners, with a full-fledged "Curocity Bank" wallet for instant fare credits.
-*   **"Cabzi Pink" Service:** A safety-focused feature for women, with dedicated UI on the rider's booking screen and specific matching logic in the backend dispatcher to connect women riders with women partners.
+*   **"Curocity Pink" Service:** A safety-focused feature for women, with dedicated UI on the rider's booking screen and specific matching logic in the backend dispatcher to connect women riders with women partners.

 ### 🛠️ ResQ Ecosystem (Roadside Assistance)
 *   **Mechanic Onboarding:** A specialized onboarding flow for mechanics to register and list their on-the-spot repair services.